KteProject/KteRising/README.md

 We’ve attemped to optimize it as much as possible.
 (No empty events or imports were used)

 # Features

-- Winner system
-- 6 preset modes
-- optional shrinking area,
+- Winner system, 6 preset modes, optional shrinking area,
-- Optional server shutdown/activation
-- optional area adjustment and more.
+- Optional server shutdown/activation, optional area adjustment and more.
 - Items automatically appear on inventory. (configurable)
 - Ores appear on inventory by smelted. (configurable)
 - Game starts automatically after a certain number is reached! (configurable)
+- Randomly selects mode before the game starts
+- Skip the mining part of the classic mode
+- You can freeze the rise of lava
+- You can kill player in certain lava layers
+- Players can vote the mode
+- Oceans and waters turn into ice (can open and close)
+- Custom Death Messages
+- Teams
+- Special Items(Vote, Team)

 # Modes
 Classic: